lizmat/raku-all-modules/github/kuerbis/Term-Choose-Util-p6/README.md

     the hash value (zero based index) sets the current value for the option.

+This hash is edited in place: the changes made by the user are saved as new current values.

 The following arguments can be the different options.

-  * in-place

-If enabled, the configuration hash (second argument) is edited in place.

-Values: 0,[1].

 AUTHOR
 ======